officialcjunior/officialcjunior.github.io/content/blog/2021-8-13-gsoc-final.md

 <img src="/images/gsoc/asm-platform.png" alt="Italian Trulli">

 After that, I spend a lot of time writing unit and integration tests for both CPU and platform profiles.
 A lot of time went to debugging and fixing bugs and other memory leaks.
-Thanks to Coverity Scan, wargio and other Continous Integration tests, it was very easy to spot and fix them with their help!
+Thanks to Coverity Scan, wargio and other Continuous Integration tests, it was very easy to spot and fix them with their help!

 * [Add x86 IO ports and support for more platforms](https://github.com/rizinorg/rizin/pull/1263)